zrahagtaes/project1mad/AI.md

 to show me how to use the try and catch and exception as e statments to debug and catch were the issue.
 (my information / logs were not saving)

+My emulator was being slow and said "too much work on main thread", used ChatGPT to explain the problem.
+Used different settings in order to have it properly run.